guid1111/DevOps_Microservices/README.md

 ## Project Summary

 House price prediction model.
-This application will listen on port 80 for requests JSON Requests can be sent using HTTP POST to the "/predict" endpoint.
+This application will listen on port 80 for requests.
+JSON Requests can be sent using HTTP POST to the "/predict" endpoint.
 The attributions of ths JSON payload should include a simple document with attributes such as number of rooms in a home, highway access etc.
 The end point will output a single number containing the house price prediction.

 ## Instructions